GrantCuster/claude-willison-artifact-test/README.md

 Created basically using the guide on https://ui.shadcn.com/docs/installation/vite

+I needed to install the shadcn components (slider, button, card) using shadcn commands.

 Except I needed to move the shadcn components from top level `@` folder where they were installed by default into the `src` folder.
 Probably a config setting on initializing shadcn could have fixed this.

 I also needed to clear out `index.css` and replace it with the `@tailwind` properties from https://tailwindcss.com/docs/guides/vite to get tailwindcss running.